ADHD Medications for Children

 As with many prescription drugs, of course, stimulants like Vyvanse, Adderall XR, or Evekeo can interact dangerously with certain other medications.
 Be sure to alert the doctor about any other medications your child takes.

 Your child’s doctor should check for heart palpitations, irregular heartbeat, and fainting spells, as well as a family history of sudden cardiac death or irregular heartbeat, when giving your child a physical exam.
 If any of these factors are present, the patient — whether child or adult — should be evaluated by a cardiologist before taking a stimulant.
-In general, there is no need for apparently healthy kids to undergo an electrocardiogram or any other high-tech-and high-cost-diagnostic procedure before starting stimulant medication.

 “No one should have to tolerate side effects,” says Larry Silver, M.D., clinical professor of psychiatry at Georgetown Medical Center in Washington, D.C.
 “After all, the problem can usually be solved with a simple adjustment to the medication’s dosage or schedule.”